briancullinan2/multigame/README.md

 ### USE_SINGLEPLAYER
 Add single player features like earthquakes, player stopping, and animated models.

+### USE_CAMPAIGN
+A brand new single player game mode that allows players to play as monsters, new rules for spawning

 ### USE_MULTIWORLD
 Special multiworld features like cameras and portals.
 See [multiworld](../docs/multiworld.md) for more information.